 The parties released a joint statement updating on a recent Tripartite Council meeting.

 A report on the phase 2 underground mine, “Oyu Tolgoi Phase 2: Plans, Issues and Risks,” was released by a coalition of NGOs including Accountability Counsel.

 The parties released a joint statement with updates on the Tripartite Council process.

-The parties released a joint statement announcing OT’s development of an Animal Husbandry Development Action Plan for 2016 – 2025 of Khanbogd soum, commencement of tendering process for multi-disciplinary team to undertake the socioeconomic study of herder households.
+The parties released a joint statement announcing OT’s development of an Animal Husbandry Development Action Plan for 2016 – 2025 in Khanbogd soum.
+The statement also announced the commencement of a tendering process for a multi-disciplinary team to undertake the socioeconomic study of herder households.

 Independent auditors conducted a field visit to the OT project site and produced an independent audit report.
 While all previous audit reports are publicly disclosed on the OT website, OT discontinued public disclosure of full audit reports starting with the September 2015 report.
 We are therefore disclosing this report on our website.